biobakery/fugassem/readme.md

 **Option 2: Installing with pip**

 * `$ pip install fugassem`
 * If you do not have write permissions to `/usr/lib/`, then add the option --user to the install command.
 This will install the python package into subdirectories of `~/.local/`.
 Please note when using the --user install option on some platforms, you might need to add `~/.local/bin/` to your $PATH as it might not be included by default.
-You will know if it needs to be added if you see the following message `metawibele: command not found` when trying to run MetaWIBELE after installing with the --user option.
+You will know if it needs to be added if you see the following message `fugassem: command not found` when trying to run FUGAsseM after installing with the --user option.

 **Option 3: Installing from source**